-“kids spend so much time in front of screens it can be hard to get them off, but when you get them outdoors they really get involved and connect with the world around them”.
+“Kids spend so much time in front of screens it can be hard to get them off, but when you get them outdoors they really get involved and connect with the world around them”.

-what is now the Junior Forest Wardens began in the 1920s in BC, and arrived in NL in the 1940s. while originally focused on forest protection and fire prevention, the group has come to be about young people spending time outside with their adults.
+What is now the Junior Forest Wardens began in the 1920s in BC and arrived in NL in the 1940s.
+While originally focused on forest protection and fire prevention, the group has come to be about young people spending time outside with their adults.